Trading with eat:Festivals - here's what you need to know:

 Collaborative: regular 360* constructive feedback means that we all steer the development of eat:Festivals for mutual benefit.

-Sustainable: gold standard levels of sustainability across all elements of the festivals - ecology, society, local economy.
+Sustainable: award-winning sustainability practices across all elements of the festivals - ecology, society, local economy.

 Fun: we don't work with tossers.

-You will need an electronic copy of your public liability insurance, any PAT or gas certs, a link to your FSA rating, a picture of your stall (if you haven't traded with us before) and a copy of your logo before you begin applying.
+You will need an electronic copy of your public liability insurance, any PAT or gas certs, a link to your FSA rating and a picture of your stall (if you haven't traded with us before) before you begin applying.

-The same application form can be used for all our festivals.
+The same Eventree application can be used for all our festivals.

-Here are our terms and conditions for 2020 applications
+Here are our Terms and Conditions for 2024 applications.

 Why book with us

-Regular footfall of in excess of 25,000 at Weston-super-Mare, Burnham-on-Sea and Taunton
+Regular footfall in excess of 15,000 at Weston-super-Mare, Portishead, Burnham-on-Sea and Taunton

-We keep our pitch fees low [£50 high risk, £65 low risk and £100 hot food] in order to attract and retain micro and small local producers
+We keep our pitch fees low in order to attract and retain micro and small local producers